-The shower had good heat and excellent water pressure, with room to get changed.
+The shower had good heat and excellent water pressure, with room to change.
 Our towels were clean, big and fluffy, which impressed our girls.
 Unfortunately, we had a sick child on our first night at The Generator, so we had to go to the reception and ask for some new towels.

-We were impressed with the sign on the door that stated that making noise in the hallways at The Generator Copenhagen would not be tolerated so please use the communal area that is staffed 24 hours a day.
+We were impressed with the sign on the door stating that making noise in the hallways at The Generator Copenhagen would not be tolerated, so please use the communal area staffed 24 hours a day.
 Staying in hostels with kids could work?

 The Generator Copenhagen has fantastic facilities for the whole family

 It also had a wall of recommendations for things to do in Copenhagen that came from what other people who had stayed were recommending.
 There were many paid and free activities to do in Copenhagen.
 It is an excellent choice for family accommodation in Copenhagen.

 It had a restaurant that served not just the usual snacks, such as fries and chicken wings, but also actual meals.
-Chicken, pork belly and brisket were on the menu along with the usual suspects such as an array of burgers, mac and cheese and fries.
+Chicken, pork belly and brisket were on the menu, along with the usual suspects, such as an array of burgers, mac and cheese and fries.

-A full-size bar serving all things Carlsberg on tap such as its flagship brew, Tobourg, IPA and a really, really good cider.
-Just quietly the wife and I partake in a few of these.
-Happy hour is on twice a night 4-5 and 9-10 which is great since Copenhagen can be expensive.
-Half price Pints and 50 Krona basic spirits can go down very well after a stressful day of transiting or a day of sightseeing.
+A full-size bar serving Carlsberg on tap, such as its flagship brew, Tobourg, IPA and a good cider.
+Just quietly, the wife and I partake in a few of these.
+Happy hour is twice a night, 4-5 and 9-10, which is excellent since Copenhagen can be expensive.

-The communal area at the Copenhagen downtown hostel features big screen Tv’s showing sports and movies, fuse ball tables, darts and even shuttlecock tables all inside for your amusement.
-Couches, chairs bar stools tables all for you to relax on while chatting, meeting new people or just checking Facebook.
+The communal area at the Copenhagen downtown hostel features big screen TVs showing sports and movies, fuse ball tables, darts and even shuttlecock tables, all inside for your amusement.
+Couches, chairs, bar stools, and tables are all for relaxing, chatting, meeting new people, or just checking Facebook, TikTok or Insta.

 - Free WiFi